 - 1) no higher than 100 mm (4") above the drainage plane. - 2) so that they freely and visibly discharge storm water. - 2) Protected with a ballast guard when the overflow is located below the top ("finished") surface of a Protected Membrane Roof System. - 3) designed with an opening sufficient in size to equal or exceed the rate of rainfall. - 4) designed as open-wall scuppers for parapets measuring 150 mm (6") or less in height. - 5) designed around the principles of a through-wall scupper, for parapets higher than 150 mm (6"). - 5) Overflows must incorporate a continuous flange surrounding the drain opening, measuring at least 100 mm (4") in width, and may be manufactured from ferrous metals, subject to the Material standards for metal found in this Manual. - 6) Overflows are required to prevent water intrusion through low door or low window details.
-In these applications, the overflow must be installed at least 1" lower than the lowest elevation of the door or window opening. - 7) A scupper drain may serve either as a primary roof drain or as a secondary drain. - 10) If a flow restrictor is present in an existing cast drain leader, the restrictor should be reinstalled. - 11) Drain extensions for cast-iron roof drains should be avoided, since the connection with the cast drain is not sealed; the result is a leak into the roof system. - 12) Roofs that support overburden or are secured with ballast must be designed to incorporate a ballast guard that surrounds the drain and promotes water flow.
+In these applications, the overflow must be installed at least 1" lower than the lowest elevation of the door or window opening. - 7) A scupper drain may serve either as a primary roof drain or as a secondary drain. - 10) If a flow restrictor is present in an existing cast drain leader, the restrictor should be reinstalled. - 11) Roofs that support overburden or are secured with ballast must be designed to incorporate a ballast guard that surrounds the drain and promotes water flow. - 12) Cast-iron roof drains: - 1) Only cast-iron roof drains are permitted when cast iron drains are specified; cast-iron floor drains are not permissible. - 2) Drain extensions for cast-iron roof drains should be avoided, since the connection with the cast drain is not sealed; the result is a leak into the roof system.